-Please note that School surveillance data, as reported to the PHA COVID-19 School Team, is not available for weeks 35 and 36.
+Please note that School surveillance data, as reported to the PHA COVID-19 School Team, is not available for the current week.
 The data presented is correct to week 34.

 Table 4 shows the number of school incidents by type of school that have been reported to the PHA School Team since schools reopened on 24 August 2020, up to the end of week 34 2021.